 Prior to joining IAC, she served as a Global Vice President at Nike, Inc., overseeing its $4 billion apparel business.
 At Nike, she led the development and growth of the global women's business and served as co-chair of Nike’s Women's Leadership Council.
 Earlier career highlights include serving as President and CEO of Polo Jeans Company, Vice President of New Business Development at Polo Ralph Lauren Corporation, President of Chaps Ralph Lauren, and Senior Vice President of Menswear for Warnaco, Inc. She also held senior positions at Tommy Hilfiger and Oxford Industries.

-In 2014, Mindy was recognized as one of Fast Company’s Most Creative People in Business.
+In 2014, Mindy was recognized as one of Fast Company’s Most Creative People in Business and Fortune’s Business Person of the Year.
 In 2013, Forbes magazine named Mindy one of the world’s 100 most powerful women, an honor she has received three times.
 In 2011, she was named Corporate Innovator of the Year at the Ernst & Young Entrepreneur of the Year® Florida Awards, and was recognized as one of Fast Company's Top 100 Most Creative People in Business.
 In both 2010 and 2011, Mindy was ranked by the Financial Times as one of the top 50 women in world business.